pactumjs/pactum/README.md

 });
 ```

-Learn more about pactum as a provider verifier at [Provider Verification](https://github.com/ASaiAnudeep/pactum/wiki/Provider-Verification)
+Learn more about **pactum** as a provider verifier at [Provider Verification](https://github.com/ASaiAnudeep/pactum/wiki/Provider-Verification)

 ## Mock Server

 Mock Server allows you to mock any server or service via HTTP or HTTPS, such as a REST endpoint.
+Simply it is a simulator for HTTP-based APIs.

+**pactum** can act as a standalone *mock server* or as a *service virtualization* tool.
+It comes with a powerful request & response matching.

-Running **pactum** as a standalone mock server.
+Running **pactum** as a standalone *mock server*.

 ```javascript
 const pactum = require('pactum');